sameerkumaragrawal/GEM/README.md

 <b>Version 3.0:</b>
 - Edit and delete/restore previous events
 - Date and time stored for each event
+- Screenshot sharing (group and individual summary as well as solution) via social networking apps
 - Improved viewing of event history
 - Auto complete member names imported from phone contacts
 - Auto complete suggestions for event and group names